toggledbits/Reactor-docs/docs/Getting Started.md

 Here's an extremely basic Reactor project to get you familiar with a few of the core functions and interface elements you'll need to know.
 This isn't meant to be an exhaustive tutorial, just an introduction.

+## New to Vera?

+If you are a new Vera user, it's important that you understand some basic concepts about how Vera devices operation.
+Please read the [Luup State Variables Tutorial](../Luup-State-Variables-Tutorial) before continuing.
+This will explain how device states are stored in Vera, which is key to your success with Reactor and a variety of other tools and plugins on the system.

 ## Making Your First ReactorSensor

 When you first install Reactor, the only device you have is the master Reactor device, also referred to as the *plugin device*.
 This device is the ringmaster for an arbitrary number of *ReactorSensors*[^1] (abbreviated to RS), which are child devices you must first create.
 To create a ReactorSensor, go into the control panel of the Reactor master device and click the "Add Sensor" button.
 Creating a "child" device on Vera causes a Luup reload, which will happen immediately, and your system will be busy for a few seconds.
 While that's going on, refresh your browser (CTRL-F5 for Chrome/Win, SHIFT-F5 for Firefox/Win, CMD+SHIFT+R for most Mac browsers). **Don't skip this last step &mdash; it's very important.**